No Waiting Period Life Insurance

 Many companies make sure you’ve quit smoking for a pre-set time before they’ll give you a non-smokers class.
 It’s often a year.
 If you smoke and are going to be shopping for life insurance, you’ll want to quit before buying to make sure you get lower rates.

-This same thinking goes with alcoholics.
-The insurance company will be taking a higher risk of having to cover health costs in an excessive drinker.
+This same thinking applies for alcoholics.
+The insurance company will be taking a higher risk of having to cover health costs for an excessive drinker.

 It’s a higher risk for the insurance company to provide insurance to people who aren’t in good health.